A Belief Propagation Algorithm for Multipath-Based SLAM: The BP-SLAM Algorithm

-The expressions \eqref{eq:mmse_agent}, \eqref{eq:exist_prob_PFs}, and \eqref{eq:MMSE_PFs} involve the posterior pdfs $f(\V{x}_n |\V{z}_{1:n})$ and $f\big({\V{a}}_{k,n}^{(j)}\ist ,{r}_{k,n}^{(j)}\big|\V{z}_{1:n}\big)$, which are marginal pdfs of the joint posterior pdf $f( \V{x}_{1:n}, \V{y}_{1:n}, \V{c}_{1:n}, \V{b}_{1:n},\V{m}_{1:n} | \V{z}_{1:n} )$ in \eqref{eq:factorization_post}.
-However, direct marginalization of the joint posterior pdf is infeasible.
-Therefore, the marginal pdfs $f(\V{x}_n |\V{z}_{1:n})$ and $f\big({\V{a}}_{k,n}^{(j)}\ist ,{r}_{k,n}^{(j)}\big|\V{z}_{1:n}\big)$ are approximated by means of an efficient BP message passing algorithm.
-This algorithm is derived by applying the sum-product algorithm \cite{KschischangTIT2001} to the factor graph in Fig.~\ref{fig:jpdaFGmod}.
-Since the factor graph contains loops, the sum-product algorithm is used in an iterative manner, and the resulting beliefs are only approximations of the respective posterior pdfs.
-Furthermore, there is no canonical order in which the messages should be computed, and different orders may lead to different beliefs \cite{KschischangTIT2001}.
+The posterior pdfs $f(\V{x}_n |\V{z}_{1:n})$ and $f\big({\V{a}}_{k,n}^{(j)}\ist ,{r}_{k,n}^{(j)}\big|\V{z}_{1:n}\big)$ involved in \eqref{eq:mmse_agent}--\eqref{eq:marginal_PFs} are marginal pdfs of the joint posterior pdf $f( \V{x}_{1:n}, \V{y}_{1:n}, \V{c}_{1:n}, \V{b}_{1:n},\V{m}_{1:n} | \V{z}_{1:n} )$ in \eqref{eq:factorization_post}.
+Because a direct marginalization is infeasible, we use loopy (iterative) BP message passing \cite{KschischangTIT2001} on the factor graph in Fig.~\ref{fig:jpdaFGmod}.
+Since the factor graph contains loops, the resulting beliefs are only approximations of the respective posterior pdfs, and there is no canonical order in which the messages should be computed \cite{KschischangTIT2001}.
 In our method, we choose the order according to the following rules: (i) Messages are not passed backward in time; (ii) \emph{iterative} message passing is only performed for DA, and only for each time step and for each PA separately (i.e., in particular, for the loops connecting different PAs, we only perform a single message passing iteration); (iii) along an edge connecting an agent state variable node and a new PF state variable node, messages are only sent from the former to the latter.
-Using the message passing schedule resulting from these rules, the sum-product algorithm leads to the message passing and calculation scheme presented in what follows; see also Fig.~\ref{fig:jpdaFGmod}. \rd{In this scheme, similarly to the ``dummy pdfs'' introduced in Section~\ref{sec:vec_description}, we consider BP messages $\phi\big(\V{y}^{(j)}_{k,n}\big) \rmv=\rmv \phi\big(\V{a}^{(j)}_{k,n}\ist, r^{(j)}_{k,n}\big)$ also for the non-existing PF states, i.e., for $r^{(j)}_{k,n} \!=\rmv 0$.
-We define these messages by setting $\phi\big(\V{a}^{(j)}_{k,n}\ist, 0\big) = \phi^{(j)}_{k,n}$ (note that these BP messages are not pdfs and thus are not required to integrate to $1$).}
+The resulting BP message passing algorithm is presented in what follows; cf.\ also the underlying factor graph in Fig.~\ref{fig:jpdaFGmod}.
+We note that similarly to the ``dummy pdfs'' introduced in Section~\ref{sec:vec_description}, we consider BP messages $\varphi\big(\V{y}^{(j)}_{k,n}\big) \rmv=\rmv \varphi\big(\V{a}^{(j)}_{k,n}\ist, r^{(j)}_{k,n}\big)$ also for the non-existing PF states, i.e., for $r^{(j)}_{k,n} \!=\rmv 0$.
+We define these messages by setting $\varphi\big(\V{a}^{(j)}_{k,n}\ist, 0\big) = \varphi^{(j)}_{k,n}$ (note that these messages are not pdfs and thus are not required to integrate to $1$).